 I recommend Booking.com affiliate program for their straightforward approval process, easy to use tools, and quick payments.Join Now

 2. Jetradar (Travelpayouts)

 What is the first thing I search online when I am planning a trip?
 I search for flights.
-Every traveler who wants to fly to a country will have to book a flight and flying is usually a costly affair.
+Every traveller who wants to fly to a country will have to book a flight and flying is usually a costly affair.

-Thanks to a number of trusted online portals or search engines, travelers are now able to book their flights at attractive rates.
+Thanks to a number of trusted online portals or search engines, travellers are now able to book their flights at attractive rates.
 These search engines can show you cheapest day to fly, ideal airline to fly with as well as other tips to help you find the best flight.

 As a travel blogger, you can direct your readers to the search engine where they will book a flight or two – earning you a percentage of the profit.